Lithium Americas Corp. (LAC) Shares Down Despite Recent Market Volatility

 LAC’s Market Performance

-LAC stock saw a decrease of -0.85% in the past week, with a monthly decline of -7.97% and a quarterly a decrease of -1.02%.
-The volatility ratio for the week is 3.81%, and the volatility levels for the last 30 days are 4.80% for Lithium Americas Corp.
-(LAC).
-The simple moving average for the last 20 days is -4.21% for LAC stock, with a simple moving average of -5.06% for the last 200 days.
+LAC’s stock has seen a -6.55% decrease for the week, with a -16.18% drop in the past month and a -6.63% fall in the past quarter.
+The volatility ratio for the week is 5.13%, and the volatility levels for the past 30 days are at 4.72% for Lithium Americas Corp.
+The simple moving average for the last 20 days is -9.52% for LAC stock, with a simple moving average of -11.27% for the last 200 days.

 Analysts’ Opinion of LAC